Donda West: Legacy

 California governor Arnold Schwarzenegger subsequently signed the "Donda West Law" in 2009.
 This legislation makes it mandatory for patients to receive medical clearance through a physical examination before undergoing elective cosmetic surgery.

 West's memoir, Raising Kanye: Life Lessons from the Mother of a Hip-Hop Star, was published in 2009.
 West wrote in her book that she always wanted her son to go to college, but after witnessing his passion for hip hop and his talent producing beats, she later supported his decision to pursue music.

-Kanye's writing partner and friend, Rhymefest, lamented West's death in an appearance on Chicago radio station WCGI.
+Kanye's writing partner and friend, Rhymefest, lamented West's death in an appearance on Chicago radio station WGCI.
 "She was everyone's mom," Rhymefest said.
 "A spirit never dies, a spirit lasts forever."
 Kanye and Rhymefest founded the non-profit Donda's House in 2013, a free music writing program with the goal of helping at-risk Chicago youth.
 It is aimed at students between 15 and 24, and includes lessons on how to write and record music.
 Their curriculum is based on the teaching philosophy and pedagogy of West with a focus on collaborative and experiential learning.
 Born Che Smith, Rhymefest grew up in Chicago, with Donda mentoring him as an educator.
 Donda's House was renamed Art of Culture, Incorporated after a contentious split between Rhymefest and Kanye.

 In 2019, Garrard McClendon published Donda's Rules: The Scholarly Works of Dr. Donda West – Mother of Kanye West.
 McClendon is an associate professor of Educational Leadership and Policy Studies at Chicago State University.
 In 2013, McClendon enlisted the students in his Philosophy of Education classes to help him mine various archives for Donda West's full body of work: "The students did a wonderful job helping me find all of this archival material.
 We're talking her scholarly works, her dissertation, her master's thesis.
 We found personal notes of hers, poems of hers, hundreds of hours of her audio speeches.
 So in those six years, we're compiling, we're editing, and having conference calls with Kanye," McClendon recounted.

 Mahalia Ann Hines, Common's mother, said, "Donda was beautiful.
 She was intelligent, patient, and generous.
 Her words were written with power and this book proves it."
 Brenda M. Greene, professor and mother of recording artist Talib Kweli, said, "Donda and I were kindred spirits as sisters in the network of hip-hop mothers.
 She was an unsung leader who infused culture and 'knowledge of self' into the curriculum.
 Donda loved her students."